uservapp/authora_install/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command:
 ```
-userv-cli masternode status
+authoracoin-cli masternode status
 ```
 ***

 ## Usage:
 ```
-userv-cli masternode status
+authoracoin-cli masternode status
-userv-cli getinfo
+authoracoin-cli getinfo
 ```
-Also, if you want to check/start/stop **Userv**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Authora**, run one of the following commands as **root**:

 ```
-systemctl status Userv #To check if UservCoin service is running
+systemctl status Authora #To check if AuthoraCoin service is running
-systemctl start Userv #To start UservCoin service
+systemctl start Authora #To start AuthoraCoin service
-systemctl stop Userv #To stop UservCoin service
+systemctl stop Authora #To stop AuthoraCoin service
-systemctl is-enabled Userv #To check if UservCoin service is enabled on boot
+systemctl is-enabled Authora #To check if AuthoraCoin service is enabled on boot
 ```
 ***